apelegri/wechat-mini-program-wiki/README.md

 ```

 **Code snippet debrief:**

- We created a **query** on the`AV` object which contains the data that fetch each form stored on Leancloud.
-Then we **sort out** each form according to its creation date to finish by setting up the `forms` array.
+1. We created a **query** on the`AV` object which contains the data that fetch each form stored on Leancloud.
+2. We **sort out** each form according to its creation date to finish by setting up the `forms` array.
 And display data in the view using the Mustache syntax.

 ### Recommendations: